strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 The ACL rules for the `simple` authorization are stored inside ZooKeeper.
 When the rules change, the Kafka brokers will be notified about the change and load the new ACLs.
 You do not need to deploy and operate any other application.
-Everything is built into the Strimzi, Kafka and ZooKeeper.
+Everything is built into Strimzi, Kafka and ZooKeeper.
 Another advantage is that it can be easily combined with all of our authentication mechanisms.
 It is also supported in the User Operator, so you can configure the ACL rules directly in the `KafkaUser` custom resources.
 So you can easily configure everything in YAML, store it in your Git repository and use GitOps to manage the resources.